phylum-dev/documentation/docs/knowledge_base/policy_development.md

 # example_test.rego
 # This is a test for the default.rego which blocks high/critical severity issues.

-package policy
+package policy.v1

 import data.phylum.level
-import future.keywords.if
+import rego.v1

 test_block_high if {
-    # Mock input
-    check := issue with data.issue as {
+    issue := {
+        "id": "abc",
         "tag": "tag",
         "severity": level.HIGH
     }

+    # Evaluate policy with mock input
+    check := deny with data.issues as [issue]

-    # Evaluate if the set contains the expected result
+    # Assert that the set contains the expected issue
-    check == {"risk level cannot exceed medium"}
+    check == {issue}
 }

 test_allow_medium if {
-    # Mock input
-    check := issue with data.issue as {
+    issue := {
+        "id": "abc",
         "tag": "tag",
         "severity": level.MEDIUM
     }

+    # Evaluate policy with mock input
+    check := deny with data.issues as [issue]

-    # Evaluate if the set is empty
+    # Assert that the set is empty
     check == set()
 }

 ```

 This test requires `constants.json` from the Phylum SDK.
 The test can be executed against the Phylum `default.rego` policy using `opa test constants.json default.rego example_test.rego`.